-5. Homeless Management Information System (HMIS)
+6. Homeless Management Information System (HMIS)

 HMIS funds may be used to pay the costs of contributing data to the HMIS designated by the Continuum of Care.
 Activities funded under this section must comply with the HMIS requirements.
-The staff time dedicated to eligible HMIS-funded costs can be calculated as a proportion of that staff's overall time and billed accordingly.10 a.
+The staff time dedicated to eligible HMIS-funded costs can be calculated as a proportion of that staff's overall time and billed accordingly.17 a.
 Eligible HMIS Costs

-- Purchasing or leasing computer hardware - Purchasing software or software licenses - Purchasing or leasing equipment, including telephones, fax machines, and furniture - Obtaining technical support - Leasing office space - Paying charges for electricity, gas, water, phone service, and high-speed data transmission necessary to operate or contribute data to the HMIS - Paying salaries for operating HMIS, including: Completing data entry; Monitoring and reviewing data quality; Completing data analysis; Reporting to the HMIS Lead; Training staff on using the HMIS; and Implementing and complying with HMIS requirements - Paying costs of staff to travel to and attend HUD-sponsored and HUD-approved training on HMIS b.
+- Purchasing or leasing computer hardware - Purchasing software or software licenses - Purchasing or leasing equipment, including telephones, fax machines, and furniture - Obtaining technical support - Leasing office space - Paying charges for electricity, gas, water, phone service, and high-speed data transmission necessary to operate or contribute data to the HMIS - Paying salaries for operating HMIS, including: Completing data entry; Monitoring and reviewing data quality; Completing data analysis; Reporting to the HMIS Lead; Training staff on using the HMIS; and Implementing and complying with HMIS requirements - Paying costs of staff to travel to and attend HUD-sponsored and HUD-approved training on HMIS - Paying staff travel costs to conduct intake - Paying participation fees charged by the HMIS Lead, as authorized by HUD, if the recipient or subrecipient is not the HMIS Lead.

+b.
 HMIS Lead Eligible HMIS Costs